OddlyEvenn/Arc-Routing-CSE400-Probability-Project/README.md

-# 🧠 Probability Project: Randomized Arc Routing with Dijkstra's Algorithm
+# 🧠 Randomized Arc Routing with Dijkstra's Algorithm

 **Short Description:**
 A probability-based solution to the Arc Routing Problem using Dijkstra’s Algorithm.
 Incorporates traffic simulation with Poisson distribution and randomization in path selection.
 Includes basic, randomized, and multi-node versions to show the impact of congestion on shortest paths.